ietf-wg-jose/json-web-proof/draft-ietf-jose-json-proof-token.md

 # Presented Claims and Proofs

-Each claim in the issued form of the JPT results in one of three things in the presented form of the JPT:
+Each claim in the issued form of the JPT or CPT results in one of three things in the presented form of the JPT or CPT:
-1. A disclosed JSON value.
+1. A disclosed JSON or CBOR value.
 1. An indicator that the value was not disclosed.
 1. An algorithm-specific proof method.

 ## Disclosed

-A disclosed payload is represented as a UTF-encoded octet string representing a valid JSON value.
+A disclosed payload of a JPT is represented as a UTF8-encoded octet string representing a valid JSON value.
+A disclosed payload of a CPT is represented as a CBOR value.

 ## Undisclosed